Skip to main content

 Clear memory commandResets the dialog context — the conversation starts from scratch (default: delete all)

-Escalation is a situation when an AI employee recognizes that it cannot or should not handle a request on its own and transfers the dialog to a human.
+Escalation is a situation when an AI employee recognizes it cannot or should not handle a request on its own and transfers the dialog to a human.

 • In Notifications (triggers that send an alert and pause the chat)